akankshalamba1/Pewlette-Hackard-Analysis/README.md

 ![membership](https://user-images.githubusercontent.com/111251560/195489587-5976a0a0-1646-4bbe-9487-ede553253852.png)

 ## Summary
-We could have 13,505 employees retireding as the silver tsunami approaches.
+We could have 13,505 employees retiring soon as the silver tsunami approaches.
 This number is the number of people currently working for the company who worked for the company from 1985 to 1988 and those whose date of birth was between 1962 and 1965.
+The companies plan is to have these employees to mentor new hires that will be filling in for the retiring associates.

 [additional_analysis](/queries.sql/additional_analysis.sql)